Mount Kinabalu

 In 1997, a re-survey using satellite technology was conducted.
-It established Mount Kinabalu had a summit (known as Low's Peak) height of 4095 m above sea level, some 6 m less than the hitherto published figure of 4101 m.
+It established Mount Kinabalu had a summit (known as Low's Peak) height of 4095 m above sea level, some 6 m less than the hitherto-published figure of 4101 m.

-The mountain and its surroundings have exceptional biodiversity, with 5,000 to 6,000 species of plants, 326 species of birds, and over 100 mammalian species identified.
+The mountain and its surroundings have high biodiversity, with 5,000 to 6,000 species of plants, 326 species of birds, and over 100 mammalian species identified.
 Among this rich collection of wildlife are famous species such as the Rafflesia plants and orangutans.